Vi anbefaler at du alltid bruker siste versjon av nettleseren din.

 Understanding and preventing violent crime in high-risk individuals – a mixed-methods approach.

-The project is a competence and collaboration project (CCP) financed by the Research Council of Norway for the period 2023-2027.
-The collaborating institutions in the project are the Oslo University Hospital, the University of Oslo, the Norwegian Institute of Public Health, the Oslo Police District, and the Correctional Service.
-The main objective is to contribute updated empirical knowledge about the development of violence risk over time and to identify areas where cooperation between mental health services, police, and correctional services can be strengthened to better prevent violence among severely mentally ill individuals.
+The project is a competence and collaboration project (CCP) funded by the Norwegian Research Council for four years (2023-2027).
+Representatives from five collaborating partners are involved in the project: Oslo University Hospital, the University of Oslo, the Norwegian Institute of Public Health, the Oslo Police District, and the Correctional Service.
+The main objective is to provide updated empirical knowledge about the development of violence risk over time and identify areas where cooperation between mental health services, police, and correctional services can be strengthened to better prevent violence among severely mentally ill individuals.

-Active collaboration between researchers and practitioners is a recurring characteristic of this project type, aiming to ensure that the generated knowledge meets the needs of practitioners in the field.
-The project has a broadly composed advisory group consisting of internationally leading researchers in criminology, law, and psychiatric epidemiology, as well as experienced representatives from the involved practice fields.
+Active collaboration between researchers and practitioners is an essential characteristic of this project type, aiming to ensure that the generated knowledge meets the needs of practitioners in the field.
+The project has a broadly composed advisory group consisting of internationally leading researchers in criminology, law, and psychiatric epidemiology, as well as experienced representatives of the management level from the involved practice fields.

 Background

-Violence is a significant societal problem in many countries and is considered a global public health challenge.
-Violence committed by severely mentally ill individuals constitutes a small proportion of total violence.
-However, it still represents a significant societal challenge, garnering much attention and a need for more effective prevention and better care for both individual patients and the surrounding environment.
+Violence committed by severely mentally ill individuals constitutes a small proportion of the violence committed in a society.
+However, it still represents a significant societal challenge, generating much attention and calls for more effective prevention and better care for both individual patients and the surrounding environment.
 Police, correctional services, and mental health services share responsibility for preventing violence among individuals with severe mental illness.
-The three sectors increasingly express that the problems are growing in scope or severity and that there is a failure in coordination and collaboration between the actors.
+The three sectors increasingly express that the problems are growing in scope or severity and that there is a failure in coordination and collaboration between the services involved.
 Prisons experience an increasing proportion of mentally ill inmates who harm themselves or others and whom they do not have sufficient resources to manage.
-The police report an increase in the number of missions related to individuals with severe mental illness and potential for violence, and the proportion of patients sentenced to treatment in specialized health services is increasing.
-What factors might contribute to such a development?
-There are several hypotheses about possible causes but little empirical knowledge that can illuminate development over time and show if and how crime and illness development are related.
-What are early signs of severe courses, and which conditions are protective?
+The police report an increase in their workload related to individuals with severe mental illness and potential for violence.
+Also, the proportion of patients convicted to mandatory mental health treatment is increasing.
+What are the factors contributing to this development?
+There are several hypotheses about possible mechanisms but little empirical knowledge to illustrate development over time and show if and how development of crime and illness are related.
+What are early signs of severe trajectories, and which conditions are protective?

 Main Goal